 FMCSA allows MEs to designate administrative assistants to register on the National Registry and perform reporting functions on their behalf.
-Once designated by an ME, they become an Medical Examiner Administrative Assistant (MEAA) of the ME and their National Registry account is associated with the National Registry account of the ME.
-MEs and their designated MEAAs can submit results of CMV driver medical examinations and view previously submitted results of CMV driver medical examinations.
-In addition, FMCSA allows MEs to designate a third party to upload results of CMV driver medical examinations in bulk to the National Registry.
+Upon confirmation by a ME, they will become a designated Medical Examiner Administrative Assistant (MEAA) of the ME and their National Registry account will be associated with the National Registry account of the ME.
+MEs and their designated MEAAs can submit CMV driver medical examination results data to FMCSA, view previously submitted CMV driver medical examination results data, and edit the ME's contact information.
+In addition, FMCSA allows MEs to designate a third party that simultaneously uploads (bulk upload) multiple CMV Driver Medical Examination Results from their medical system to the National Registry.
 In order to access the data transfer protocol for bulk uploading into the National Registry, each third party must agree to FMCSA's bulk uploading terms and conditions by signing a Third Party Agreement and applying for a third party account with the National Registry.
-Once approved by FMCSA, third parties are able to provide electronic transmission of results of CMV driver medical examinations for each certified ME that authorizes them to do so.
+Once approved by FMCSA, third parties are able to provide electronic transmission of CMV Driver Medical Examination Results data for each certified ME that authorizes them to do so.